ahwayakchih/nobbic/README.markdown

 ## TODO

+- option for NodeBB to keep building assets in "series" mode
 - option to specify additional plugins when creating instance, so they are installed and activated from the start.
 - support installations with Redis as the only database (enable data persistence in Redis)